Line Tool

 Line Type Submenu

 Appears next to the Line tool button when active.
-Click Straight or Curved to switch modes.
+Click Straight, Curved, or Multi-line Shape to switch modes.
 The active mode is visually highlighted with a blue background.

 Style Buttons